 Martine M. Savard

-Isotopic geochemistry applied to research on environmental impacts of natural resources development.
+Isotopic geochemistry applied to environmental research on natural resources development

 Current research and/or projects